steelydr/moonicandles/README.md

 Stores customer feedback on products and orders with ratings and text comments.

 REVIEW (reviewid, userid, productid, orderid, rating, title, body)

+## Activity Diagram

+An activity diagram is a behavioral diagram in Unified Modeling Language (UML) that illustrates the dynamic flow of activities, decisions, and actions within a system or process.

+* Activity diagrams visualize the workflow or process logic before implementation begins.

+* Activity diagrams consist of actions (rounded rectangles), control flows (arrows), decisions (diamonds), forks/joins (parallel bars), and start/end nodes (solid and hollow circles).

+* When applied to system design, activity diagrams represent the sequence of operations, decisions, parallel tasks, and transitions that occur during a specific workflow.

+* Start Node: Indicates where the process begins, represented by a solid black circle.

+* End Node: Represents the termination of the process, drawn as a solid circle inside a hollow circle.

+* Actions: Individual steps or tasks performed during the process, shown as rounded rectangles.

+* Control Flows: Arrows that connect actions, showing how the process moves from one activity to the next.

+* Decision Nodes: Diamonds used for branching the workflow based on conditions (e.g., “Is payment successful?”).

+* Merge Nodes: Diamonds that bring multiple flows back into a single path after branching.

+* Fork Nodes: Thick horizontal or vertical bars representing the splitting of a process into parallel activities.

+* Join Nodes: The opposite of a fork—used to synchronize parallel actions before the workflow continues.

+* Indicates how the process transitions from one activity to another, the conditions under which decisions are made, and whether tasks happen sequentially or concurrently.